 - One or two more jars may be the key to financial success

 Between the weekly article and the upcoming finance course, I’d say we’re doing a lot here at Freedom Sprout.
-The blog has grown tremendously since the launch last November.
+The blog has grown tremendously since the launch in November of 2018.
 I’m expecting big things to happen and millions of kids to learn financial concepts that aren’t taught in school.

 Sign up below to get notified when the course launches, and to get the weekly Freedom Finance Journal, which includes the latest Freedom Sprout article, and the other greats reads I find around the web each week (all personally read and hand selected).